Karen Osborne: Literary career

 Osborne's earliest attempt to sell fiction was a spec script for Star Trek: Voyager, written as a teen with a friend.
 She framed the rejection letter.
 She attended the 2016 Viable Paradise workshop and the 2017 Clarion Writers' Workshop at UCSD.
 Her work has appeared in various periodicals, webzines and podcasts, including Aoife's Kiss, Beneath Ceaseless Skies, Clarkesworld, Electric Spec, Escape Pod, Fireside Quarterly, Future Science Fiction Digest, and Uncanny Magazine, and the anthologies The Best Science Fiction of the Year: Volume 5, Event Horizon 2018, The Long List Anthology: Volume 6, Nebula Awards Showcase 55, and Robot Dinosaur Fiction!.

 Recognition

 Osborne was a nominee but not a finalist for the 2019 John W. Campbell Award for Best New Writer.
 Her story "The Dead, in Their Uncontrollable Power" was nominated for the 2020 Nebula Award for Best Short Story, placed 17th in the 2020 Locus Poll Award for Best Short Story, was a finalist for the 2020 Sturgeon Award for Best Short Science Fiction, and was a nominee but not a finalist for the 2020 Hugo Award for Best Short Story.
-Her novel Architects of Memory placed 6th in the 2021 Locus Poll Award for Best First Novel and was nominated for the 2021 Compton Crook Award for Best First Novel.
+Her novel Architects of Memory was nominated for the 2020 Bisexual Book Award for speculative fiction, one of 10 finalists for the 2021 Locus Poll Award for Best First Novel, and was nominated for the 2021 Compton Crook Award for Best First Novel.